MeetGandhi/Reconstruction-of-Trajectory-recorded-with-Missing-Markers/README.md

      - Initial validation MSE error: 0.4779
      - Final validation MSE error: 0.0616

 For more information regarding the above models refer [Latent ODEs for Irregularly-Sampled Time Series](https://arxiv.org/abs/1907.03907).
-The dataset used here is [Human Activity](https://archive.ics.uci.edu/ml/datasets/Localization+Data+for+Person+Activity/) which is different from the previous implementations.
+[Localization Data for Person Activity Data Set](https://archive.ics.uci.edu/ml/datasets/Localization+Data+for+Person+Activity/) is used in the above case which is different from the previous implementations.

 # Customization